superbenefit/knowledge-base/CONTRIBUTING.md

 # Contributing to SuperBenefit's Knowledge Garden

 This guide will help you understand what a knowledge garden is, how ours works, and how you can become part of our collective learning journey.
+Think of this as your introduction to both the art and craft of digital gardening - where technical tools meet organic growth.

 ## What is a Knowledge Garden?

 A knowledge garden is a collaborative space where ideas grow and evolve through community contribution.
-Unlike traditional documentation:
+Unlike traditional documentation, where content is static and final, our garden is alive with constant growth and change.

-A knowledge garden is fundamentally different from traditional documentation.
 Ideas evolve organically through iteration and connection rather than being finalized and static.
-Content exists in various stages of development, from early thoughts to polished conclusions.
+You might plant a seed of an idea in your drafts, tend it through collaboration in working notes, and eventually see it bloom into a published artifact.
 Most importantly, the connections between concepts are as vital as the concepts themselves - understanding emerges through collective exploration and curation.

-Our knowledge garden serves as both an internal tool for SuperBenefit's collaborative learning and a contribution to the wider knowledge commons.
+Our knowledge garden serves both as an internal tool for SuperBenefit's collaborative learning and a contribution to the wider knowledge commons.
+Like any healthy garden, it needs diverse perspectives and regular tending to thrive.

 ## How Our Garden Grows

 ### Types of Content

-Our garden contains several types of content that serve different purposes in our collective knowledge:
+Just as a garden has different areas for different types of plants, our knowledge space has specialized areas for content at various stages of growth:

-**[Local Drafts](drafts/drafts.md)** (`drafts/`) are where new ideas begin.
-This is your private workspace for developing thoughts, conducting initial research, and experimenting with concepts before they're ready for wider collaboration.
-Think of it as your personal garden plot where you can try things out.
+**[Local Drafts](drafts/drafts.md)** (`drafts/`) are your personal seedbed.
+Here's where new ideas begin - your private workspace for developing thoughts, conducting initial research, and experimenting with concepts before they're ready for wider collaboration.
+Think of it as your personal garden plot where you can try things out, using tools like templates and metadata to give structure to your emerging thoughts.

-**[Working Notes](notes/notes.md)** (`notes/`) represent active collaboration spaces organized by project or topic.
+**[Working Notes](notes/notes.md)** (`notes/`) are our community plots, organized by project and topic.
 Here's where we develop ideas together, document our ongoing work, and build shared understanding through group contribution.
-Working notes are living documents that capture our learning process.
+These living documents capture our learning process, enriched by tools like Dataview for connecting related concepts and Obsidian's graph view for visualizing relationships.

-**[Published Artifacts](artifacts/artifacts.md)** (`artifacts/`) contain our refined, public-facing knowledge.
-These are the polished results of our collaborative work - carefully cultivated ideas that have been reviewed and validated by the community.
-Artifacts represent our best current understanding of topics and are ready to share with the wider world.
+**[Published Artifacts](artifacts/artifacts.md)** (`artifacts/`) are our mature gardens - carefully tended and ready for visitors.
+These polished results of our collaborative work represent our best current understanding, reviewed and validated by the community.
+Creating an artifact isn't about reaching a final, unchangeable state - it's about marking a moment of clarity in our ongoing exploration.

-**[Lexicon](tags/tags.md)** (`tags/`) is our shared vocabulary and conceptual framework.
+**[Lexicon](tags/tags.md)** (`tags/`) is our gardening vocabulary.
 As we work together, we develop specific ways of describing ideas and their relationships.
-The lexicon captures these evolving definitions, ensuring we have a common language for discussion and documentation.
-It grows organically as our understanding deepens.
+The lexicon grows naturally alongside our understanding, helping us communicate more precisely about complex topics.
+Tags and connections emerge from use, creating an organic map of our knowledge.

-**[Link Library](library/library.md)** (`library/`) connects our work to the broader knowledge commons.
-Here we document external resources that inform our work, along with our analysis and interpretation of them.
-The link library helps us build on existing knowledge while tracking how external ideas influence our thinking.
+**[Link Library](library/library.md)** (`library/`) is like our collection of neighboring gardens.
+We document external resources that inform our work, adding our own analysis and interpretation.
+This helps us understand how our garden connects to and builds upon the broader knowledge commons.

 ### How Knowledge Develops

-Ideas in our garden grow through natural progression.
-A draft might start as personal notes from your research, develop into a collaborative working document as others contribute their insights, and eventually mature into a published artifact that represents our collective understanding.
+Ideas grow through natural cycles in our garden.
+A draft might begin as personal notes from your research, blossom into a collaborative working document as others contribute their insights, and eventually mature into a published artifact that represents our collective understanding.

-Similarly, our shared language evolves through use.
-New terms emerge organically in our work, get refined through discussion and application, and eventually become well-defined concepts in our lexicon.
-This parallel growth of content and vocabulary helps us build increasingly sophisticated ways to think and talk about our work together.
+Our shared language grows similarly - new terms emerge naturally in our work, get refined through discussion and application, and gradually become well-defined concepts in our lexicon.
+This parallel growth of content and vocabulary helps us develop increasingly sophisticated ways to think and talk about our work together.

 ## Getting Started